 • Shared Fault

-Under Michigan’s comparative negligence rules, your compensation is reduced if you’re found partially at fault.
-For example, 30% fault = 30% less in damages.
+Under Michigan’s comparative fault law, your compensation is reduced by your percentage of fault.
+For example, being found 30% at fault results in a 30% reduction in damages.

 • Delayed Medical Treatment

-If you wait days or weeks to seek care, insurance companies may argue your injuries weren’t serious or weren’t caused by the crash.
+Gaps in treatment allow insurance companies to argue that your injuries are not serious or were not caused by the crash.

 How a Lawyer Can Maximize the Value of Your Motorcycle Accident Case